ITISFoundation/osparc-issues/release-notes/README.md

 Use the following script to generate the new release drafts for all the products.
 A Mattermost message is also provided.

-:warning: Do not forget to commit and push the changes in the reposity! :rotating_light:
+:warning: Do not forget to commit and push the changes in the repository! :rotating_light:

 ```shell
 python scripts/4_make_release_drafts.py <VERSION> <DATE> <TIME>